Jake1510/ooip-tutorial-library/docs/features/TextLists.md

 # Text Lists

 Text Lists provide a simple way to manage and store strings locally (like error messages or descriptions).
-Instead of hardcoding text, you can reference a string by its ID which keeps your code clean, maintainable, and sets you up for multi-language support.
+Instead of hardcoding text, you can reference a string by its ID helping to keep your code clean and maintainable whilst setting you up for multi-language support.

 ---